RomanCLV/DUAV2023/README.md

 `sudo pip3 install RPi.GPIO`

+The servo must be plugged to the PIN 32 (GPIO 12).

 ## Possible error for bash file
 About bash files, if the `\r command not found` error occures, please execute: